Best

 Home Prices

-The average home price in Ottawa decreased by 2.5% monthly to $668,690 in October 2024, reflecting an annual increase of 1.2%.
-It is also noteworthy that the average home price in Ottawa has increased by about 46% in the past five years.
+In March 2025, the average home price in Ottawa’s housing market remained stable, increasing by 2.4% from the previous month to $685,866.
+The price reflects an annual increase of 0.6%.
+It is also noteworthy that the average home price in Ottawa has increased by about 33% in the past five years.

-Meanwhile, the composite benchmark price of $639,500 in October 2024 was 0.4% higher than last year and 0.5% lower than in September.
-A benchmark price is the price of a typical property in the city; therefore, changes in the benchmark price are often a better indicator of where home prices are headed compared to the average price.
+Meanwhile, the composite benchmark price of $626,200 in March 2025 was 2.2% higher than last year and 1.3% higher than in February.
+A benchmark price is the price of a typical property in the city; therefore, changes in the benchmark price are often a better indicator of where home prices are headed than the average price.

 Sales and Inventory

-There were 2,089 new listings on the Ottawa housing market in October 2024, representing a 10.8% decline from last month and a 10.4% increase from last October.
-With a sales-to-new listings ratio (SNLR) of 56% in October 2024, Ottawa’s housing market continued to be balanced.
+With a sales-to-new listings ratio (SNLR) of 50% in March 2025, Ottawa’s housing market was a balanced market.
 An SNLR of 40% - 60% typically indicates that the market is balanced and doesn’t tip in favour of sellers or buyers.
-If the SNLR exceeds 60%, the market is considered to favour sellers.
+When the SNLR exceeds 60%, the market is considered to favour sellers, and an SNLR of less than 40% indicates that the market favours the buyers.

-The market had 3,354 active listings, an 8.9% increase compared to last October.
-At the end of October 2024, there were 2.8 months of inventory.
+The market had 4,319 active listings, a 60% increase compared to last March.
+At the end of March 2025, Ottawa's housing market had 3.9 months of inventory.

 Additional Ratios

-The sales to list price ratio in October 2024 was 98.1, indicating that homes sold 1.9% below the listing price on average.
+The sales-to-list price ratio in March 2025 was 98.7%, indicating that homes sold 1.3% below the listing price on average.

-The median days on the market, meaning the median time for which listed properties remained on the market, was 24 days.
+The median days on the market, representing the time listed properties remained available, was 19 days, higher than the 16 days in March 2024.

 Property Types’ Analysis